American novelist Sinclair Lewis once said:

 Again, do NOT eat snow.

-How To Find Food And Keep Your Energies Up
+How to Find Food and Keep Your Energies Up

-It’s important to keep your energies up during the winter.
-Your body is working twice as hard to keep you warm, so it’s going to need all the fuel it can get.
-Hypoglycemia (low blood sugar) is a real threat during these cold times and it can often lead to confusion, headaches, and dizziness.
+When it comes to winter survival, keeping your energy up is a must.
+Your body is working twice as hard to stay warm, so it’s going to need all the fuel it can get.
+Hypoglycemia (low blood sugar) is a real threat during these cold times, and it can often lead to confusion, headaches, and dizziness.

 Trapping is an efficient way to find some meat.
 Rigging multiple traps and snares saves you a lot of time and energy compared to hunting.
 Rabbits and squirrels are available even during the winter.
-Their meat is pretty lean and won’t lend a lot of fat, but it should be able to sustain you in a survival situation.
+Their meat is pretty lean and won’t lend a lot of fat, but it should sustain you in a survival situation.

-Finding Your Way And Getting Help
+Finding Your Way and Getting Help

 Navigating in the winter, when trails can be obscured by snow and daylight is painfully short, is no easy feat.
-The combination of thick snow, biting wind and poor visibility can pose a challenge, even when you’re familiar with the terrain.
+The combination of thick snow, biting wind, and poor visibility can pose a challenge, even when you’re familiar with the terrain.